0xnenlabs/SageAI/README.md

 Index the vector database based on the functions directory.
 This method is useful to update the vectordb when new functions are added or existing ones are updated.

+### Vector DB

+SageAI comes with a built-in in-memory vector database, Qdrant, which is used to store and retrieve functions.

+If you wish to use your own vector database, you can implement the `AbstractVectorDB` class and pass it into the `SageAI` constructor.

+See the [advanced example](/examples/2-advanced) for an example of how to integrate your own vector database.

 ## Testing